shinke-li/Campus3D/README.md

 # Campus3D：A Photogrammetry Point Cloud Benchmark for Hierarchical Understanding of Outdoor Scene
 #### The repository contains the utilization and implementation of this [ACM MM 2020 Paper](https://arxiv.org/abs/2008.04968).
 The Campus3D dataset including full version and reduced version can be donwloaded from our [official website](https://3d.dataset.site) or the [alternative](https://3d.nus.app).
-A reproduce work can be found in [Campus3D-reproducibility](https://github.com/Yuqing-Liao/reproduce-campus3d), which reimplemented the hierarchical learning in PyTorch.
+A reproduce work can be found in [reproduce-campus3D](https://github.com/Yuqing-Liao/reproduce-campus3d), which reimplemented the hierarchical learning in PyTorch with more deep models.
 More details of the reproduce work are presented in the [ACM MM 2021 companion paper](https://3d.dataset.site).
 ![](SixRegion.png)
 ### Running Environment
 #### Python packages